Coronavirus Updates and latest travel advice

 - Once your journey is over, remember to wash your hands

-We are accepting Older Person's and Disabled Person's concessionary passes for travel 24 hours a day until further notice.
-This is to support our passengers who need to get to the shops early to buy essential supplies.
+We are accepting Older Person's and Disabled Person's concessionary passes for travel 24 hours a day.

 Our Travel Shops at Crawley Bus Station and Redhill Bus Station are now open.
 The Travel Shop at Gatwick Airport remains closed until further notice.
 Travel Shop opening hours can be found here.

 Our friendly customer service team provide telephone, social media and email support 7 days a week on 01293 449191 and SMS texting for passengers with hearing impairment on 07583051915

 Where possible please practice social distancing by sitting more than 2 metres away from the driver and your fellow passengers.
 We have put signs on seats to help with this.